 I noticed that you wrote this amazing article on [keyword].
 We would like to pay you to place a link in your article to point to our article [here].
 How much would it cost to pay for the dofollow link?

-This is really annoying because it’s literally requesting me to do a few things:
+This is annoying because it’s requesting me to do a few things:

 - Violating Google’s Terms of Service – they are asking me to disguise my paid link to Google’s crawlers:

-- Violating Federal Regulations – they are asking me to violate FTC guidelines on endorsements.
+- Violating Federal Regulations – they are asking me to violate FTC endorsement guidelines.

 If there’s a connection between an endorser and the marketer that consumers would not expect and it would affect how consumers evaluate the endorsement, that connection should be disclosed.FTC Endorsement Guide

-- Violating My Readers’ Trust – they are asking me to lie to my own audience!
+- Violating My Readers’ Trust – they are asking me to lie to my audience!
 An audience that I worked for 15 years to build a following with and gain trust with.
 It’s unconscionable.
-It’s also exactly why you’ll see me disclose every relationship on every article – whether it’s an affiliate link or a friend in the business.
+It’s also precisely why you’ll see me disclose every relationship – whether it’s an affiliate link or a friend in the business.

 Google used to ask that sponsored links use the nofollow attribute.
 However, they’ve now modified that and have a new sponsored attribute for paid links: